-Sewer line camera inspection requires a highly skilled and trained technician for it to be successful.
-The technician attaches a sewer line camera onto a flexible rod and inserts the rod into the pipes.
+Sewer camera inspections requires a highly skilled and trained technician for it to be successful.
+The technician attaches a sewer camera onto a flexible rod and inserts the rod into the pipes.

 The flexible rod and camera can travel through the turns and twists of the sewer lines, making it possible for them to capture the pipes and the walls.
 They can be used for pipes with diameters between 2 and 36 inches.

-The video footage captured by the sewer line camera is transmitted in real-time to the technician via an HDTV monitor, which can be made into a digital recording for future use.
+The camera records a real time, high resolution video footage that is transmitted in real-time to the technician via an HDTV monitor, which can be made into a digital recording for future use.
 That allows the conditions of the sewer lines to be inspected immediately.

-They also have a radio transmitter for recording the exact physical location and underground depth of any problems detected in the pipes.
-Some cameras can push through the blockages and clogs.
+A radio transmitter on the camera records the exact physical location and underground depth of any problems detected in the pipes.
+Some sewer cameras can push through the blockages and clogs.

 In case of a serious blockage or other problems, the technician, using a locating device, will locate the signal and spray the area with the problem to help them know where to dig a trench when repairing the pipe.

-Sewer line inspections are meant to identify any problems that your pipes may have, but sometimes with hard to access pipes, the problem identification is difficult.
-Sewer line cameras help identify all the problems that the regular sewer line inspection would have missed.
+Sewer camera inspections are meant to identify any problems that your pipes may have, but sometimes with hard to access pipes, the problem identification is difficult.
+Sewer cameras help identify all the problems that the regular sewer line inspection would have missed.

 Some of those problems include;

-- Root Intrusion- Sometimes, roots may grow so deep and long that they grow into the pipes, causing blockages, cracks, and leaks.
+- Tree Root Intrusion- Sometimes, tree roots may grow so deep and long that they grow into the pipes, causing blockages, cracks, and leaks.